 Perhaps these techniques are being used allay managers’ fears.
 Managers are mantled with task of safeguarding staff, protecting and accounting for resources and improving productivity.
 These duties and obligations do not disappear because of a change from public to private work setting.
 Therefore, employers and managers may worry that practices put in place to meet their duties and obligations are no longer being implemented.

 BBC news coverage has shed light on numerous employer practices intended to monitor staff productivity.
-Workplace monitoring is not a new phenomenon, it is a recognised aspect of employment, however are employers breaching laws during the process of the shift in the workplace setting from public to private and the lengths ‘necessary’ to monitor?
+Workplace monitoring is not a new phenomenon, it is a recognised aspect of employment, however are employers breaching laws using powerful data analysis during the process of the shift in the workplace setting from public to private and the lengths ‘necessary’ to monitor?